 If you open the Now Playing app on your Apple Watch while listening to a pair of AirPods, you can change the volume using the Digital Crown dial.
 Handy!

 (To open Now Playing, tap the side button, swipe to the correct face and tap the app - if it's not in the dock you can change this by opening the Watch app on the companion iPhone and going to My Watch > Dock.)

-Even better, if you've got an Apple Watch Series 2 (this feature doesn't seem to work with other models, for some reason), it's possible to change the volume of the AirPods even if the watch screen is off.
+Even better, with certain models of watch it's possible to change the volume of the AirPods even if the screen is off.
 Open the Now Playing app, then let the screen dim, and you'll find you can turn the dial and change the volume without activating raise to wake.